 - Cybersecurity and Infrastructure Security Agency: CISA leads the national effort to protect and enhance the resilience of the nation's physical and cyber infrastructure.
 It provides cybersecurity resources and best practices to assist businesses, government agencies, and other organizations in their efforts to use the Framework to manage their cyber risks as part of an all-hazards approach to enterprise risk management.
-For additional information, please visit www.cisa.gov. - Chemical Sector-Specific Plan: The Chemical Sector-Specific Plan (SSP) is designed to guide the sector's efforts to improve security and resilience, and describes how the Chemical Sector manages risks and contributes to national critical infrastructure security and resilience, as set forth in Presidential Policy Directive 21 (PPD-21).
-The SSP reflects the overall strategic direction for the Chemical Sector and represents the progress made in addressing the sector's evolving risk, operating, and policy environments.
-As an annex to the National Infrastructure Protection Plan 2013: Partnering for Critical Infrastructure Security and Resilience (NIPP 2013), this SSP tailors the NIPP's strategic guidance to the unique operating conditions and risk landscape of the Chemical Sector. - Chemical Sector Roadmap to Secure Control Systems: The Roadmap to Secure Control Systems in the Chemical Sector lays out goals through 2016 for "improving the security of industrial control systems within the sector" through collaborative partnerships and compliance with existing standards and guidance.17 The Framework aligns closely with the Roadmap's five control systems security goals for cybersecurity, especially Goal 1.
+For additional information, please visit CISA.gov. - Emergency Services Sector-Specific Plan (SSP): The Emergency Services SSP is designed to guide and integrate the sector's efforts to improve security and resilience, and describes how the Emergency Services Sector manages risks and contributes to national critical infrastructure security and resilience.
+Organizational use of the Framework aligns with several portions of the 2015 SSP. - Emergency Services Sector Roadmap to Secure Voice and Data Systems (Roadmap): The Roadmap identifies and proposes a number of risk mitigation measures that collectively address cyber risks identified in the Emergency Services Sector CRA and National Infrastructure Protection Plan Framework.
+Using the results of the CARMA methodology, Emergency Services Sector stakeholders can leverage the Roadmap to focus their cyber mitigation efforts on the prioritized risks of concern in order to reduce threats by efficiently applying resources, limiting vulnerabilities, and minimizing the consequences of potential cyberattacks.
+As Emergency Services Sector owners and operators become more reliant on cyber infrastructure to perform their core missions, the Roadmap will serve as a living reference document to provide guidance on mitigating risk throughout the sector.
+Organizational use of the Framework can assist in advancing several portions of the Roadmap.

-Table 7 provides specific information on how Framework use can help sector stakeholders address previously identified Chemical Sector priorities, as described in the above approaches.
+Table 6 provides specific information on how Framework use can help sector stakeholders address previously identified Emergency Services Sector priorities, as described in the approaches above.